 - Willingness to work with government stakeholders and/or experience working within government.

-Position reports to: BetaNYC’s Civic Innovation Lab Director and Lab Manager.
-With additional direction provided by BetaNYC’s Executive Director, and will sometimes receive tasks from other BetaNYC staff members.
+Position reports to: BetaNYC’s Civic Innovation Lab Manager, with additional direction provided by BetaNYC’s Executive Director, or other BetaNYC staff members.

 Hourly Compensation: up to $21.50 per hour.